Hariniinirah/Counter_4bit_up-down/README.md

 1.	nclaunch- Used for Functional Simulation

-## Design Information and Bock Diagram:
+## Design Information and Block Diagram:

 	An up/down counter is a digital counter which can be set to count either from 0 to MAX_VALUE or MAX_VALUE to 0.